 Rebekah in the Bible, is one of the most prominent women in scripture.

 The second (after Sarah) of the matriarchs in the ancestor stories of Genesis.

-The beautiful narratives in Genesis 24–27 describe how she becomes Isaac’s wife, gives birth to twin sons after years of barrenness, and gains the primary place in the lineage for her younger son, Jacob.
+The beautiful narratives in Genesis 24–27 describe how she becomes Isaac’s wife, gives birth to twin sons after years of barrenness, and gains the primary place in the lineage of her younger son, Jacob.
 He is destined to become the ancestor of all Israel.